learn-co-students/mod-two-week-one-review-web-012918/README.md

 ## Goal
 Your job is to recreate the Seven Seas application in Rails.
 To a user, the Sinatra and Rails apps should be indistinguishable.

 Feel free to copy/paste where applicable from Sinatra to Rails.
-While copy-pasta is usually discouraged in Learn labs, the goal of this lesson is to become aware of the similarities and differences between Rails and Sinatra applications.
+While copy-pasta is usually discouraged in labs, the goal of this lesson is to become aware of the similarities and differences between Rails and Sinatra applications.

 ## Caveats and Tips